Mansibagoria/-cybersecurity-internship-with-Shadowfox/README.md

 Nmap (Network Mapper)
 Terminal or Command Prompt
-Steps to Reproduce: To identify open ports on the website, run an Nmap scan:
+Steps to Reproduce: To identify open ports on the website, run an Nmap scan nmap testphp.vulnweb.com

-bash
-Copy
-Edit
-nmap testphp.vulnweb.com
 Results: The Nmap scan reveals the following open ports on testphp.vulnweb.com: